Jaqueline Anastácio

 Jaqueline Anastácio (born 9 November 1987) is a Brazilian handball player for BM Remudas and the Brazilian national team.

-She has earlier played for Universidade Metodista, Siófok KC, Gjøvik HK, Dinamo Volgograd, Ringkøbing Håndbold, SG BBM Bietigheim, Kastamonu BSK, Polatlı BSK, and Maccabi Srugo Rishon Lezion.
+She has earlier played for Universidade Metodista, Siófok KC, Gjøvik HK, Dinamo Volgograd, Ringkøbing Håndbold, SG BBM Bietigheim, Kastamonu GSK, Polatlı BSK, and Maccabi Srugo Rishon Lezion.
 She competed for Brazil at the 2009 World Women's Handball Championship in China.
 She was selected to represent Brazil at the 2019 World Women's Handball Championship in Japan.